 - Assume all emails are potential phishing emails.
 Confirm the trustworthiness of any links before clicking.

-- Install tools like antivirus and antimalware on your device.
+- Install tools like

 The first rule of good cybersecurity and digital protection is to apply common sense.
 “Check twice, click once”.